Visions in Blue

-"Visions in Blue" is Ultravox's third single from the Quartet album, recorded in Air Studios, Montserrat and released on Chrysalis Records on 11 March 1983.
+"Visions in Blue" is Ultravox's third single from the Quartet album, recorded in AIR Studios in Montserrat and released on Chrysalis Records on 11 March 1983.
 The single peaked at #15 in the UK charts on 26 March.
 A video was produced, but was banned by the BBC and MTV due to brief nudity; an edited version was later provided for broadcast on Top of the Pops.

 The track also appears in live form on the CD version of Ultravox's 1983 in-concert album, Monument.
 The 12" version of "Visions in Blue" also contains an edited version of the same Monument performance of "Reap the Wild Wind".